jalba/react-bootstrap/README.md

 # react-bootstrap
-How include Bootstrap in your React application and how to test the components you build with Jest
+How to include Bootstrap in your React application and how to test the components you build with Jest